FactoryOptic/documentation/content/en/docs3/getting started/connections.md

 ### USB-C Input

 The USB-C connector is power input only.
 It is used for battery charging, and can also power the QuickTC for long-term use.

-QuickTC will turn ON when USB power is connected or disconnected.

-#### USB-C to USB-C Cable

-QuickTC works with any standard USB-C to USB-C cable, power-only or power + data.

-#### USB-A to USB-C Cable

-QuickTC works with any standard USB-A to USB-C cable that has power.

-### USB Power Adapter or USB Host

-Any standard USB Power Adapter or Host that can provide 5V @ 2.5W or higher should work.

-QuickTC is USB-C compliant and will work with any USB-C compliant host or power adapter, including high power adapters.

-Note: there will be no USB-C data connection to a USB Host.